Did you know that Magento 1 had stopped to be supported at the end of June 2020? It means Magento 1 end of life.

 Is Magento 1 Still Supported?

-Initially, the Magento 1 x end of life was planned for early 2019, but its proclamation created panic among entrepreneurs with e-shops based on this version of the platform.
+Initially, the Magento 1 End of Life was planned for early 2019, but its proclamation created panic among entrepreneurs with e-shops based on this version of the platform.
 Thus, the developers decided to extend the support term until June 2020.

 Below we will describe major reasons to upgrade to Magento’s latest version.